Skip to Content

 The island is facing depopulation.
 And here’s where the exciting offer steps in: Antikythera is actively seeking new residents, and they’re willing to pay for it!

-Though there isn’t an official Antikythera Greece website, the Greek Orthodox Church on the island has come forward with an attractive plan to draw more people to live there.
+The Greek Orthodox Church on the island has come forward with an attractive plan of Antikythera pay to move to the island to draw more people to live there.

 While you may not find any Antikythera Greece homes for sale directly, you will receive a home and a piece of land as part of the deal.